ZhaoqunZhong/docking-PBVS/README.md

 	```
 - trajectory_generation

-	Given a start pose and a goal pose, the *generate_curve* rosservice call returns a order-3 trajectory with continuous curvature as the docking path, as shown in the following figure.
+	Given a start pose and a goal pose, the *generate_curve* ros service call returns a order-3 trajectory with continuous curvature as the docking path, as shown in the following figure.
 	![](generated-trajectory.png)
-	We pursue** continuous curvature **here because this kind of trajectory can gaurantee continuous (linear, angular) speed for a twist robot, which is the canonical velocity command type for AGVs.
-In contrast, low order trajectory such as piecewise line or arc will cause the robot to *shake* at the connection point of different segment types, because discontinuous curvature causes sudden change of angular speed.
+	We pursue **continuous curvature** here because this kind of trajectory can guarantee continuous (linear, angular) speed for a twist robot, which is the canonical velocity command type for AGVs.
+In contrast, low order trajectory such as piecewise line or arc will cause the robot to *shake* at the connection point of different segment types, because discontinuous curvature causes sudden change of angular speed. <br />

-	Given the current robot pose, the *follow_curve* rosservice call returns the trajectory following error (distance and orientation) to the closest point on the generated trajectory for close loop control with PID.
+	Given the current robot pose, the *follow_curve* ros service call returns the trajectory following error (distance and orientation) to the closest point on the generated trajectory for close loop control with PID.

 - trajectory_following

-	This package implements a PID controller and a state machine for trajecotry following.
+	This package implements a PID controller and a state machine for trajectory following.
 It uses a simple line trajectory instead of the one generated by the trajectory server to simplify the demonstration of the concept.
-It would be straightfoward to implement the curve following function using the rosservice call results from *trajectory_generation* package, in a same manner as the *followLine* function in the package.
+It would be straightforward to implement the curve following function using the ros service call results from *trajectory_generation* package, in a same manner as the *followLine* function in the package.

 ## High level information flow of the docking process
 ![](docking-information-flow.png)